 - Would CBE align with our school’s mission and vision?

-- What are the challenges of CBE?
+- What are the challenges and caveats of CBE?

 - Could our school commit to a pilot lasting at least five years so we can fully measure the impact CBE has had on our learners?